 MESSAGE FROM THE ADMINISTRATOR:

-Migrant Education is a federally funded program authorized through the No Child Left Behind Act of 2001 designed to provide supplementary educational and support services to identified migrant students.
-The GUSD Migrant Education serves students during the summer and regular school year with a current cumulative enrollment of approximately 1,000 students (ages 3 and up to 21 for Out of School Youth) with varied intra-state, inter-sate and bi-national mobility patterns (District Profile).
+Migrant Education is a federally funded program authorized under Title I, Part C, of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act of 2015.
+Our Migrant Education Program is designed to provide supplementary educational and support services to identified migrant students.
+The GUSD Migrant Education serves students during the summer and regular school year.

 Migrant Education provides supplemental educational support for Migrant-qualified students as well as health and parent support services through collaborations with district schools, other district programs and community agencies to maximize the potential of migrant students.
 Working closely with parents, the district designs its own annual plan of services to provide the most effective program possible for students and ensure equitable opportunities and increase graduation rates.
 Targeted Preschool, Kinder Transition and Family Literacy services are also offered through Migrant Education Even Start funding.